EMAp/semanticcities-2015/index.md

 resource available to City stakeholders to reach the objective of semantic cities.

+A number of cities and government have made their data publicly available, prominent being New York (USA), London (UK), Chicago (USA), Washington DC (USA), Dublin (Ireland) and Rio de Janeiro (BR).
+The New York City can be considered one of the leaders in this area.

 Two major trends are supporting semantic cities - open data and Artificial Intelligence.
 "Open data is the idea that certain data should be freely available to everyone to use and republish as they wish, without restrictions from copyright, patents or other mechanisms of control ."
-A number of cities and government have made their data publicly available, prominent being London (UK), Chicago (USA), Washington DC (USA), Dublin (Ireland).
 Artificial Intelligence as a mature research discipline is crucial to bring breakthrough new technologies and systems to cities, its operators and citizens.
 Thus, a playfield for more AI research-driven technologies for cities has emerged.

 In this context, the aims of the workshop are to: